 Putting Green Turf Pile Height

-One of the more important qualities of your putting green is the pile height.
-Pile height is the
+One of the most important qualities of your putting green is the pile height.
+Pile height is the thickness of your turf.

 Most putting green surfaces are ½” thick to ¾” thick.

 Before you purchase your putting green, make sure it is suitable for the environment it’ll be in.
 You’ll be able to tell if a product is suited for indoor or outdoor use by determining the material.